Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Results

 \subsection{Model fine-tuning}

 These results indicate that synthetic data alone is not apt to replace the clinical data set.
-A glace at the voxel intensity distribution in Fig.~\ref{fig:voxel_dist} reveals why: having trained the ITMs on many normal and only few pathological DWIs, the intensity distribution does not perfectly match that of the clinical IS cases, but rather that of the normal volumes.
-Nonetheless, the broad features of the distribution are well aligned and the question arises whether one can tune the parameters of the U-Net trained on synthetic data alone on a few clinical cases.
+Whether this can be attributed to the quality of the generated images or differences in anatomical features between the databases used for image synthesis and evaluation, will be investigated in the upcoming section.
+First, we address the question whether the models trained on synthetic data alone can be fine-tuned to yield better results.

-This has been investigated and the results are displayed in Fig.~\ref{fig:model_tuning}, where for each ITM, we train the final model on either 10 or 50 randomly chosen clinical training samples for another 150 epochs.\footnote{Notice that we do not choose the best performing model, as in practice, one might not have a test set to validate the performance.
-Thus, we deem it practically more relevant to fine tune the model after 300 training epochs, even if it has over-fitted.} In the figure we duplicate the previous result, where the model was trained on synthetic data alone (orange).
-Subsequently, we show the results after training on 10 (red) and 50 clinical cases (maroon), respectively.
+To this end, we fine-tune a model previously trained on synthetic data alone on either 10 or 50 randomly chosen clinical training samples for another 150 epochs.
+In Fig.~\ref{fig:model_tuning} we duplicate the previous result, where the model was trained on synthetic data alone (orange).
+Subsequently, we show the results after training on 10 (red) and 50 clinical cases (dark red), respectively.
 Notice the difference between the two distinct architectures, Pix2Pix and SPADE.
-Increasing the tuning set size from 10 to 50 yields only a minor improvement for SPADE [from $(67.1 \pm 1.5)\%$ for 10 samples to $(70.5 \pm 1.3)\%$ for 50 samples], which after tuning matches the performance of the clinical baseline model within one standard deviation.
-The situation is quite distinct for Pix2Pix, which for 10 tuning samples is outperformed by the clinical baseline, but tuning it on 50 clinical samples allows Pix2Pix to match ($\lambda=10$), or even outperform the clinical model ($\lambda=100$) with a mean DSC of $(69.2 \pm 1.9)\%$ (max.~$73.0\%$) and $(73.7 \pm 1.9)\%$ (max.~$77.1\%$), respectively.
-Had we trained the U-Net on only 10 [50] cases, the outcome would be much worse: we find a mean DSC of $(8.3 \pm 5.3)\%$ [$(16.4 \pm 3.2)\%$].
-In comparison to the models trained on synthetic data and subsequently fine-tuned on 10 [50] clinical cases, this corresponds to an improvement by a factor of approx.~8 [4] for all ITMs.
+Increasing the tuning set size from 10 to 50 yields only a minor improvement for SPADE: from $(51.0 \pm 1.2)\%$ for 10 samples to $(56.4 \pm 1.5)\%$ for 50 samples.
+After tuning on 50 samples, SPADE's performance matches that of the lower spectrum of the clinical baseline model.
+The situation is quite distinct for Pix2Pix, which for 10 tuning samples matches the performance of the clinical baseline.
+Tuning on 50 samples yields enough information for Pix2Pix to outperform the clinical model with a mean DSC of $(66.4 \pm 1.1)\%$ (max.~$68.9\%$; $\lambda=10$) and $(66.8 \pm 0.7)\%$ (max.~$68.3\%$; $\lambda=100$).
+In all cases the variance of DSCs is much lower compared to the clinical baseline.Had we trained the U-Net on only 10 [50] cases, the outcome would be much worse: we find a mean DSC of $(2.9 \pm 1.6)\%$ [$(12.5 \pm 7.0)\%$].